Chapter in this post:

-Everything went smoothly on my iPhone 12 Pro Max.
-If you are playing with a DAW, Senstroke says you should choose GarageBand, as this has the lowest latency.
-I suppose Logic Pro - which is also from Apple - should do just as well.
+On my iPhone 12 Pro Max it all worked without any delays.
+If you play with a DAW, according to Senstroke GarageBand choose because it has the lowest latency.
+I assume Logic Pro – which is also from Apple – should do similarly well.

 The "Learning" area is particularly good for beginners and advanced users.
 There is a kind of game here, just like you know it from Guitar Hero.
 The corresponding "notes" are flown towards you on a bar and you have to play them at the right time.
 The exercises have simple and also quite complex rhythms and you can also freely adjust the speed.
 So you can slowly approach difficult exercises.

 In my opinion, technical changes do not have to be made to the sensors.
 They work reliably on both the feet and the drumsticks and pass the signal on to the app incredibly quickly.

 With the app itself, I already have a few ideas about what could be improved.
 I'll briefly list them here and maybe someone from Redison will read about them and pass my ideas on to the app developers.

 I'm not a drummer - although I always wanted to learn it.
 This is why I was so fascinated by the original report on Senstroke.
 Ultimately, the size of the drum sets and the associated noise nuisance in the environment made me fond of keyboard or ukulele.
 Why do I mention that?
 Because I certainly can't deliver a test report as well-founded as a "real" drummer can.